TinaLiu46/Clustering/README.md

   Use breast_cancer data from sklearn, generate the following confusion matrix
 ![Goal2](https://github.com/TinaLiu46/k_means/blob/main/images/confusion_matrix.png?raw=true "Title")
 ## Implemente the algorirhm on image processing
+K-means can generate some interesting artificial effect of the picture by clustering the color of the image.
+Rather than use millions of colors, we can usually get away with 256 or even 64 colors by setting different k in our k-means function.
+Below is an example of only showing 30 colors.
 ```python
   pixel_values = image.reshape((-1, 30))
   pixel_values = np.float32(pixel_values)